scikit-learn-contrib/metric-learn/doc/introduction.rst

 domain.
 However, it is often difficult to design metrics that are well-suited to the particular data and task of interest.

-Metric learning (or simply, metric learning) aims at automatically constructing task-specific metrics from (weakly) supervised data, in a machine learning manner.
+Metric learning aims at automatically constructing task-specific metrics from (weakly) supervised data, in a machine learning manner.
 The learned metric can then be used to perform various tasks (e.g., k-NN classification, clustering, information retrieval).

 Problem Setting
 ===============